Sadaf-Tariq/pp2-kids-challenge/README.md

 # Features
 * The Welcome section

-  * The welcome section is the first section which interacts with the user
+  * The welcome section is the first section that interacts with the user

-  * The welcom section has the game name and information about the game
+  * The welcome section has the game name and information about the game

   * The welcome section also asks user name to interact with the user

     ![Header Image](/images/welcome-page.png)

-  * To increase interactivity, this section gives alert if the username is not entered
+  * To increase interactivity, this section gives an alert if the username is not entered

-  * The submit button and Let's play button both gives an alert if user wants to start the game without entering the name
+  * The submit button and Let's play button both give an alert if the user wants to start the game without entering the name

   ![welcome-section-usernameAlert1](/images/username-alert.png)
   ![welcome-section-usernameAlert2](/images/username-alert2.png)

-  * When the username is enterd the submit button turns to "Thank you!", making the section more interactive
+  * When the username is entered the submit button turns to "Thank you!", making the section more interactive

   ![Username-input](/images/Name-input.png)

 * Getting - ready

-  * This game is designed for kid, to give them as sense of challenge, a getting ready section is made
+  * This game is designed for kids, to give them a sense of challenge, a getting ready section is made

   * This section asks the user if they are ready or not, to make them ready to enter into the challenge